JNRowe/jnrowe.github.io/articles/rcs.rst

     $ ls
     RCS

-The file we checked in appears to have disappeared, obviously it hasn't but the default behaviour of |RCS| is to remove the file we check in.
+The file we checked in appears to have disappeared, obviously it hasn’t but the default behaviour of |RCS| is to remove the file we check in.
 You can choose to keep a working copy with ``ci -u`` or ``ci -l`` (covered below).